SINGROUP/pycp2k/README.md

 The benefits of using PYCP2K over using the traditional CP2K input files:
 - Use python data structures and algorithms to create and modify the input
 - Create and run CP2K simulations with one python script.
+- Modular simulation setup by e.g. using functions to create parts of the input
 - Structure creation and loading with ASE
 - Autocompletion if provided by your IDE (tested with [Spyder](https://code.google.com/p/spyderlib/))
 - Built-in documentation for all keywords and sections (with [Spyder](https://code.google.com/p/spyderlib/) you can access documentation by control-clicking the variable names).